-1. Bypass is prohibited unless the discharger demonstrates one or more of the following conditions:
+VI.K.1.
+Bypass is prohibited unless the discharger demonstrates one or more of the following conditions:

-In accordance with the bypass requirements for active treatment systems in Attachment F; or
+In accordance with the bypass requirements for active treatment systems in Attachment F; or,

-Bypass was unavoidable to prevent loss of life, personal injury or severe property damage; or
+Bypass was unavoidable to prevent loss of life, personal injury, or severe property damage; or,

 There were no feasible alternatives to bypass, such as the use of auxiliary treatment facilities, retention of untreated waste, or maintenance during normal periods of equipment downtime.
-This condition is not satisfied if adequate back-up equipment should have been installed in the exercise of reasonable engineering judgment to prevent a bypass that could occur during normal periods of equipment downtime or preventative maintenance; or
+This condition is not satisfied if adequate back-up equipment should have been installed in the exercise of reasonable engineering judgment to prevent a bypass that could occur during normal periods of equipment downtime or preventative maintenance; or,

 The discharger allowed a bypass to occur that does not cause the exceedance of an effluent limitation(s), due to essential maintenance to assure efficient operation.
-In such a case, the above bypass conditions are not applicable; and
+In such a case, the above bypass conditions are not applicable; and,

 The discharger submitted a notice to the Regional Water Board, at least 14 calendar days in advance of the need for a bypass except where advance notice was not possible due to an emergency situation where the bypass was unavoidable to prevent loss of life, personal injury or severe property damage.
 If the discharger was unable to notify the Regional Water Board in advance of a bypass the discharger shall submit written notification to the Regional Water Board within 14 days after the bypass occurs.